linagora/Twake/INSTALL.md

 # Installation

 ## Install twake core and twake react in dev mode
-(Recommanded : user linux distribution Debian / Ubuntu)
+(Recommanded : use linux distribution Debian / Ubuntu)

 ### Step 1 - Docker and docker-compose
 Install docker and docker-compose

 ### Step 3 - Configuration
-- `cp /app/config/parameters.yml.dist /app/config/parameters.yml` and edit values
+- `cp /backend/core/app/Configuration/Parameters.php.dist /backend/core/app/Configuration/Parameters.php` and edit values
-- You can also `cp /Docker/parameters-test.yml /app/config/parameters.yml` for ready to run values /!\ If you do not use twake onpremise license key to relay mails ans push notifications, you must define a mail server config
+/!\ If you do not use twake onpremise license key to relay mails ans push notifications, you must define a mail server config

 ### Step 4 - Run